 An Introduction to DigitalOcean Load Balancers

 This lightens the burden placed on each Droplet and makes it easy to alter the backend without affecting the availability of your services.
-DigitalOcean Load Balancers make it easy to set up scalable infrastructure and react to changing demands.
+DigitalOcean Load Balancers simplify the set up scalable infrastructure and react to changing demands.

 In this guide, we will explore what DigitalOcean Load Balancers are, what problems they solve, and how they work.